testground/testground/README.md

 #### Running in the Cloud

-`To be Written once such infrastructure exists..soon™`
+`To be Written once such infrastructure exists..soon™` Notes so far on https://github.com/ipfs/testground/pull/126

 ## Contributing